aidanastridge/aidanastridge/README.md

 ### Hi there, my name is Aidan Astridge. 👋

 I'm a self-taught Python developer with a Bachelor of Commerce focused on Management Science.
-I'm open to learning anything, but I've recently fallen in love with about AML and Sustainability.

 ### My tools!
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)